W239BT

-W239BT is a low-powered radio translator station that is licensed to Glasgow, Kentucky, and primarily serving the Caveland area and the Bowling Green, Kentucky vicinity.
-Owned by Commonwealth Broadcasting, it airs a simulcast of adult hits-formatted WLLI 102.3 FM Munfordville at a frequency of 95.7 MHz, and it is known on air as "102.3/95.7 Jack FM".
+W239BT (95.7 MHz) is a low-powered radio translator station that is licensed to Glasgow, Kentucky, United States, and primarily serving the Caveland area and the Bowling Green, Kentucky vicinity.
+Owned by Commonwealth Broadcasting, it airs a simulcast of adult hits-formatted WBGN 102.3 FM in Munfordville, and it is known on air as "102.3/95.7 Jack FM".
 W239BT transmits from a tower located near Haywood, just southwest of Glasgow.

 The translator-style radio station is simulcast over a HD2 subchannel, WHHT-HD2, that can be accessible via an HD Radio Tuner.
 This makes WHHT the second radio station in Bowling Green to multi-plex their HD Radio signal; sister station WPTQ was the first in the market to do so.